makito233/fin-erp-yml-config/README.md

 - The interface preserves all YAML comments when exporting
 - You can have multiple expression groups for different country combinations
 - Array fields allow full nesting of item mappings
+- Hover over expression builder blocks to see SpEL syntax hints
+- Use the SpEL Quick Reference in the expression builder for syntax help

 ## Troubleshooting